wnyao/OrderingApplication/README.md

 2. Check out project from version control using Github > https://github.com/wnyao/ordering_application.git
 3. Run on emulator with SdkVersion 26 and above

+**Note:** Emulator on Android Studio may notifies that 'System UI isn't responding' and requests to close the aplication.
+Several rerun to the application may required in resolving this (Bug fixing still in progress).

 ## Fulfilled Requirements
 * List of mock menu items with item picture, name, and price display on landing activity.
 * Info of menu item, with ability to add to cart and quality selector (by clicking on the amount number at info page)